Ajatt-Tools/mpvacious/README.md

 ### Other tools

-If you don't like the default Yomichan Search tool, try:
+If you don't like the default Rikaitan Search tool, try:

 * Clipboard Inserter browser add-on ([chrome](https://chrome.google.com/webstore/detail/clipboard-inserter/deahejllghicakhplliloeheabddjajm))